 The groups authorized to implement the below documented emergency response and evacuation procedures are the University Cabinet and the Campus Safety Department.
-The University Cabinet is comprised of: University President/CEO, Vice-President for Operations/COS, Vice-President for Administration and Finance/CFO, Vice-President for Information Technology/CIO, Vice-President for Academic Affairs and Enrollment Services/CAO, Vice-President for University Health System/CCO, and the Vice-President for Institutional Advancement.
-The Campus Safety Department is comprised of the AVP for Auxiliary Operations and security professionals supplies by an outside business partner.
+The University Cabinet is comprised of: University President/CEO, Vice-President for Operations/COS, Vice-President for Finance and Business Affairs/CFO, University, and the Vice-President for University Health System/CCO.
+The Campus Safety Department is comprised of the AVP for Auxiliary Operations and security professionals supplied by an outside business partner.

 Each week, University administration issues an email documenting the upcoming week's designated Senior Administrator on Call (SAOC) to University Cabinet Members and campus first responders.
-This designation is per the Emergency Management Plan (Appendix 2.3.2 in the SCU Policy Manual).
+This designation is per the Functional Annexes 2.8 and 2.13 of the University's Multi-Hazard Emergency and Crisis Operations Plan (MECOP).
 The SAOC takes primary responsibility for ensuring proper response to an incident.
-This may include the activation of all or part of the Campus Community Emergency Response Team during a crisis that will require multi-level decision-making.
+This may include the activation of all or part of the Emergency Managaement Team and/or Executive Policy Group during a crisis that will require multi-level decision-making.
 SAOCs are required to complete monthly "check-ins" in an effort to maintain their familiarity with relevant emergency response resources and procedures.

 The Campus Safety department as well as the AVP for Auxiliary Operations and the Director of Physical Plant collectively serve as the campus' first responders.
-It is their responsibility to contact the designated SAOC if required by a given incident or emergency.
+It is their responsibility to contact the designated SAOC if required by a given incident or emergency and/or to execute the commands given them by the SAOC.